Optimality conditions for robust nonsmooth multiobjective optimization problems in Asplund spaces: Robust necessary and sufficient optimality conditions

 We can also select $\bar{u}_{i} \in \mathcal{U}$ such that $\mu_{i} \, g_{i}(\bar{z}, \bar{u}_{i}) = \mu_{i} \, \psi_{i}(\bar{z}) = \mu_{i} \, \psi(\bar{z}) = 0$ for each $i = 1, 2, \dots, n$, due to the unboundedness of $\{\alpha_{k}\}$ and $\alpha_{k} \, \psi(z^{2k}) \to 0$ as $k \to \infty$.
 So, (\ref{3-13}) holds by taking $y^{*} := 0 \in K^{+}$.

 Finally, let $\bar{z}$ satisfy the (CQ) in the Case 1.
 It follows directly from (\ref{3-13}) that $y^{*} \ne 0$, which justifies the last statement of the theorem and completes the proof. \end{proof}

 \begin{rem}\hypertarget{Exa3-1(Rem)}{} \begin{itemize} \item[(i)] Theorem \ref{Thm3-2} reduces to \cite[Theorem~3.3]{25} in the case of finite-dimensional optimization.
-Note further that our approach here, which involves the fuzzy necessary optimality condition in the sense of Fr\'{e}chet subdifferential and the inclusion formula for the limiting subdifferential of maximum functions in the setting of Asplund spaces, is totally different from the one presented in the aforementioned paper.

-\item[(ii)] Observe that the results obtained in \cite[Theorem~3.3]{6}, \cite[Theorem~3.1]{26}, and \cite[Proposition~3.9]{8} are expressed for problems containing the convex or Q-convexlike objective functions and the convex constraint systems in terms of the convex or Clarke subdifferentials, but the one in Theorem \ref{Thm3-2} is established for nonconvex problems in the framework of Asplund spaces by applying the limiting subdifferential. \end{itemize} \end{rem}
+Note further that our approach here, which involves the fuzzy necessary optimality condition in the sense of the Fr\'{e}chet subdifferential and the inclusion formula for the limiting subdifferential of maximum functions in the setting of Asplund spaces, is totally different from the one presented in the aforementioned paper. \item[(ii)] Observe that the results obtained in \cite[Theorem~3.3]{6}, \cite[Theorem~3.1]{26}, and \cite[Proposition~3.9]{8} are expressed for problems containing the convex or Q-convexlike objective functions and the convex constraint systems in terms of the convex or Clarke subdifferentials, but the one in Theorem \ref{Thm3-2} is established for nonconvex problems in the framework of Asplund spaces by applying the limiting subdifferential. \end{itemize} \end{rem}

 Similarly, the following theorem presents a necessary optimality condition for properly robust efficient solutions of problem (\hyperlink{UP}{UP}).

 \begin{thm} Suppose that all conditions of \emph{Theorem \ref{Thm3-2}} are satisfied.
 If $\bar{z} \in \mathcal{S}^{pr}(RP)$, then there exist $y^{*} \in K^{+}$, $\mu := (\mu_{1},\mu_{2},\dots,\mu_{n}) \in \mathbb{R}^{n}_{+}$, with $ \|y^{*}\| + \|\mu\| = 1$, and $\bar{u}_{i} \in \mathcal{U}$, $i = 1, 2, \dots, n$, such that